ethanoutangoun/ethnicity_detection_aiwebsite/README.md

 - Display ethnicity in tab

 Moving forward:
-- Combine Clarifai with Namsor for prediction
+- Use combined algorithm with Clarifai with Namsor for prediction
 - Create options to detect using just face or just name
 - Improve and modernize UI